-With the passing of a decade and a half, though, as well as the ability to see it in a new light (as a mini-series instead of a book), and with Harold Bloom's claim that he identifies with Pip more than most other Dickens' characters; I felt I should give it a second chance.
+With the passing of a decade and a half, though, as well as the ability to see it in a new light (and as a mini-series instead of a book), and with Harold Bloom's claim that he identifies with Pip more than most other Dickens' characters; I felt I should give it a second chance.

 There was much to enjoy, though.
-While the central characters of Pip (Gerry Sundquist) and Estella (the very attractive Sarah-Jane Varley) were only middling, Tim Munro played a, literally, delightful Herbert Pocket.
-Added to this was Derek Francis as the stern by earnest Jaggers and Colin Jeavons as the "nearly a fool" Wemmick.
+While the central characters of Pip (Gerry Sundquist) and Estella (the very attractive Sarah-Jane Varley) were only middling, Tim Munro played a delightful Herbert Pocket.
+Added to this was Derek Francis as the stern but earnest Jaggers and Colin Jeavons as the "nearly a fool" Wemmick.
 These three supporting males were my favorite part, along with the Phillip Joseph as the slightly too comic Joe.
 James Andrew Hall's screenplay managed to get all the important bits in, and make all the subplots loop back around pleasantly.
-I'll admit that it is too long for me to really remember the book and so I have no idea how much it derivates.
+I'll admit that it is too long for me to really remember the book and so I have no idea how much it deviates.
 The scenes I recall seem about right, and that is all I can say about that.

 This version's biggest strength, and biggest weakness, is its earnest portrayal of the original subject.
 Down to Matthew Pocket's not-quite-right-for-tv mannerisms; this version is about bringing Dickens as-is to the screen.
 It probably won't win over any newcomers, but I recommend it to people who have to read the book, or had to the read book.
 It will probably make more sense as to why you were meant to care, for the latter, and will save up time to read a better Dickens, such as Bleak House, for the former.